-Duty towards God

-Here we try to do our duty towards God, giving an opportunity for the community to show our love and trust in Him:
+Duty towards God: Here we try to do our duty towards God, allowing the community to show our love and trust in Him:

 - To worship Him;

 - To give Him thanks;

 - To call upon Him;

-- To honor his Holy Name and His Word; and serve Him truly all our days.
+- To honor his Holy Name and His Word and serve Him truly all our days.

-Duty towards our neighbors

-We try to do our duty towards our neighbors:
+Duty towards our neighbors: We try to do our duty towards our neighbors:

-- To love them as ourselves:
+- To love them as ourselves;

 - To do unto all others as we would have them do unto us;

 - To love, honor, and succor our parents;

 - To honor and obey the civil authority;

 - To hurt nobody by word, work, or deed;

-- To be true and just in all our dealings; - To keep our hands from picking and stealing and our tongues from evil speaking, lying, and slandering; - To keep our bodies in temperance, soberness, and chastity; and to learn and labor truly to get our own living.
+- To be true and just in all our dealings;

+- To keep our hands from picking and stealing and our tongues from evil speaking, lying, and slandering;

+- To keep our bodies in temperance, soberness, and chastity, learn and labor to get our living.